 While very close to real, a trained eye can still spot a deepfake video by paying close attention.
 The concern is that at some point in the future we may not be able to tell the difference.

-Twitter, Pornhub, Reddit, and others have unsuccessfully tried to get rid of such content.
+Twitter, Pornhub, Reddit, Facebook, YouTube, and others have been trying and pledging to get rid of such content.
 On the more official side, DARPA (Defense Advanced Research Projects Agency) is working with research institutions and the University of Colorado to create a way to spot deepfakes.
+Of course, Google’s Alphabet is also in on the action, working on software that can help identify deepfake content efficiently.
+Alphabet calls this service Assembler.

 The best we can do to combat deepfake videos is to be more observant and less gullible.